miku/esbulk/docs/esbulk.md

 OPTIONS
 -------

-`-0` set the number of replicas to 0 during indexing (this can speed up
+`-0`
-     indexing significantly)
+  set the number of replicas to 0 during indexing (this can speed up indexing significantly, the original value is restored at the end an may cause some delay until the cluster is green)

 `-cpuprofile` *filename*
   Write cpu profile to given filename.